Cats

 Do you know what beats rumor?
 True, reliable, and provable news.

-Here are some stories of some loyal cats; they checked all the loyalty boxes that a dog would check.
+Here are stories of some loyal cats that you must check out.
+They checked all the loyalty boxes like a dog.

 Fancy reading those stories?
 Here you go:

 • Tara – Irony!
-In this story, a dog attacks a human kid and family cat Tara was the first one to fiercely attack the dog and save the kid.
+In this story, a dog attacks a human kid, and the family cat Tara is the first one to fiercely attack the dog and save the kid.
 Loyal enough?

 Doesn’t this sound like a parallel universe; a cat saving a kid from a dog, a cat playing the role of a caretaker dog, and a cat caretaking a dog?